open-mmlab/mmaction2/README.md

 Results and models are available in the *README.md* of each method's config directory.
 A summary can be found in the [**model zoo**](https://mmaction2.readthedocs.io/en/latest/recognition_models.html) page.

+We will keep up with the latest progress of the community, and support more popular algorithms and frameworks.
+If you have any feature requests, please feel free to leave a comment in [Issues](https://github.com/open-mmlab/mmaction2/issues/19).

 ## Dataset

 Supported [datasets](https://mmaction2.readthedocs.io/en/latest/supported_datasets.html):